GunnamV/sdss/README.md

 **Readme Splunk Deployment Server Service** -  Microk8s/Kubernetes cluster strategy + MetalLB

-This deployment is currently tested with Ubuntu 18.04 using microk8s version 1.19 there are 2 versions
+This deployment is currently tested with Ubuntu 18.04 using microk8s version 1/18 - > 1.19 there are 2 versions available

 * mdsv1 - complete working single-node deployment using hostMapped paths for app/config data
 * sdssv1 - WIP/POC with NFS mappings for app/config data & HA compatibilities